-The University of Utah's policy concerning campus law enforcement can be found in the Regulations Library at Policy 1-011(III)(C) (located at: http://regulations.utah.edu/general/1-011.php).
+enforcement can be found in the Regulations Library at Policy 1-011(III) (C) (located at: http://regulations. utah.edu/general/1-011.php).
 University of Utah Police Officers are fully trained and certified Utah peace officers, and have the same arrest, detention, and police authority as any other police officer in Utah.
-Additionally, University police officers have the authority to enforce University of Utah regulations.
-See Utah Code Ann. § 53B-3-105.
-University Security personnel have no enforcement or arrest authority.
+Additionally, university police officers have the authority to enforce University of Utah regulations.
+See Utah Code Ann. § 53B-3-105. university security personnel have no policy concerning campus law enforcement or arrest authority.
 University of Utah Department of Public Safety/Police Department (UDPS) works closely with other Salt Lake City and County law enforcement agencies as well as state and federal authorities.
 UDPS maintains a written mutual aid agreement between all municipal agencies and the Salt Lake County Sheriff's Office.
-UDPS has primary jurisdiction on the University of Utah Campus, at University Student Apartments, and at University-owned offices in Research Park.
+UDPS has primary jurisdiction on the University of Utah Campus, at University Student Apartments, and at University owned offices in Research Park.
 UDPS shares responsibility with the Salt Lake Police for portions of Research Park not owned by the University, roadways adjoining campus, and the athletic complex on Guardsman Way.
 Off-campus offices, clinics, and remote campus sites receive police services from the local jurisdictions in which the sites are located.
+The University of Utah Asia Campus falls under the jurisdiction of the Incheon Yeon-Su Police